joshualee/cs205_final_project/README.md

 ## Basic Usage

+All dependencies are located locally inside the project directory.
+There should not be any required steps for setup.
+If you run into issues, see the *dependencies* section below.

 Binary Image Segmentation.
-Relabels foreground as black and background as white using our map reduce min cut algorithm:
+Relabels foreground as black and background as white using our map reduce min cut algorithm (outputs binary image):

 	python segment.py <input_image_path> <output_image_path>

-Map Reduce Max-Flow:
+Map Reduce Max-Flow (returns max-flow):

 	python driver.py <in_file_path>

-MPI Max-Flow:
+MPI Max-Flow (returns max-flow):

 	mpirun -n 4 python mpi.py <in_file_path>

-Serial Max-Flow:
+Serial Max-Flow (returns max-flow):

 	python serial.py <in_file_path>